Kuuk

 Kuuk (old spelling: Kûk) is a former settlement in the Avannaata municipality in northwestern Greenland.
 It was located in the north-central part of Upernavik Archipelago, on the southern cape of Mernoq Island, an island in Tasiusaq Bay.
 The settlement was abandoned in 1972.
+The most likely reason for its abandonment is the shifting of the ice which it was built on and the horrible climate in the region.
+The settlement remains labeled on maps of Greenland and online maps.